akka/akka/docs/src/main/paradox/java/http/routing-dsl/testkit.md

 @@snip [MyAppService.java](../../../../../test/java/docs/http/javadsl/server/testkit/MyAppService.java) { #simple-app }

-The app extends from `HttpApp` which brings all of the directives into scope.
-Method `createRoute` needs to be implemented to return the complete route of the app.
+`MyAppService` extends from `AllDirectives` which brings all of the directives into scope.
+We define a method called `createRoute` that provides the routes to serve to `bindAndHandle`.

 Here's how you would test that service: